Alternatives to Docusign®: Pricing, pros & cons, use cases

 OneSpan Sign

 OneSpan has more than 25 years of experience in electronic signatures and cybersecurity.
 The company offers a robust, enterprise-ready digital agreements platform with security at the core.
-Their eSignature solution, OneSpan Sign, leverages advanced security features such as digital identity verification and authentication options crucial to reducing fraud and ensuring the authenticity of each transaction.
-Similarly, their remote online notarization solution, OneSpan Notary, assists with mitigating the risk of fraud compared to traditional notarizations by protecting notaries, signers, and underlying agreements with strong identity proofing options, built-in security controls such as co-browsing, and bank-grade security for notarized documents and data-in-transit and at rest.
+Their eSignature solution, OneSpan Sign, leverages advanced security features such as digital identity verification and authentication options crucial to reducing fraud and supporting the authenticity of each transaction.
+Similarly, their remote online notarization solution, OneSpan Notary, is designed to help mitigate the risk of fraud associated with traditional notarizations by incorporating features such as strong identity proofing options, built-in security controls (including co-browsing), and robust security measures to secure notarized documents and data-in-transit and at rest.
 This security and enterprise focus proves to be a key differentiator in highly regulated industries.

-OneSpan Sign also integrates with many of the most commonly used enterprise applications, such as Salesforce, SharePoint, and Dynamics, and includes more high-value eSignature integrations for enterprise use cases, like workflow customization with Smart Communication and Guidewire.
+OneSpan Sign also integrates with many of the most commonly used enterprise applications, such as Salesforce, SharePoint, and Dynamics, and includes high-value eSignature integrations for enterprise use cases, like workflow customization with Smart Communications and Guidewire.

 Top advantages of OneSpan Sign